aravindchinnu/DeployMachineLearningModels/DeployFlaskHeroku/README.md

-<h1> Deployment Of  Flask App on Azure
+<h1> Deployment Of  Flask App on Heroku
  <img src='Images/heroku.png' width=70 height=35></h1>

  >Heroku is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 It is generally considered to be easy-to-use.
 But it’s most beneficial to businesses in specific situations.
 Heroku has a free service model for small projects, but tiered service packages exist for cases where more complex business needs must be addressed.